 Chern-Simons level.
-We will see below further meanings of the number k:
+We will see below further meanings of the number lattice:

-(the number of fractional quasi-hole vortices in a quantum Hall system, This integer $k$ is equivalently $\langle$ the level of their effective abelian Chern-Simons theory, the maximal denominator for filling fractions of their quantum states.
+the number of fractional quasi-hole vortices in a quantum Hall system, This integer K is equivalently \langle twice the level of their effective abelian Chern-Simons theory, the maximal denominator for filling fractions of their quantum states.